What Makes Job Recommendation Tools So Great? Bounce Back from High Abandonment Rates Thanks to AI

 While all these numbers may sound appealing but hard to achieve, the only logical question becomes - How do we do that?
 We invite you to keep reading the blog and learn why AI is such a great helper in this mission.

-Recommending systems: What do Netflix and Career Pages have in common?
+Job recommendation tools: What do Netflix and Career Pages have in common?

 In the past few years, it's become quite common that platforms operate in a way that often feels like they are reading our minds because of the incredibly accurate content recommendations they are offering.
 From apps that are here to fill in our free time, such as Netflix and Spotify, to job platforms recommending open vacancies that we might be interested in.